mikechamberlain/coding-standards/README.md

 ## Architecture

 - We follow a tiered architecture where the data flows Repo <=> Service <=> Controller <=> View Model / DTO.
 - Consider omitting the Service layer if it only serves as a trivial wrapper around the Repository.
 This reduces boilerplate and accelerates development.
 Yes, this means your controller can call a repository directly.
 Introduce the Service layer at a later date only once it becomes necessary.
 (This is controversial.
-Let's try it and see what happens.)
+Let's try it and see what happens?)
 - The ViewModel / DTO layer must never be skipped (ie. do not serialize Repository objects directly to the client).
 This isolates the client from changes to the Repository, and prevents new and potentially sensitive fields from being inadvertently exposed.

 ## Parallelism